shonumi/gbe-plus/README.md

 ## Overview

-Game Boy Enhanced (GBE for short) aims to be a fully functional Game Boy emulator.
+GB Enhanced+ (GBE+ for short) aims to be a fully functional Game Boy emulator.
 The goal is to create a highly portable emulator using C++ and SDL, document the Game Boy's functions through clear code, and add as many enhancements (scaling filters, cheats, custom graphics) as reasonably possible.
 Additionally GBE+ strives to emulate everything about the Game Boy, including obscure accessories.

 ## Compiling GBE+